 On November 9, 2020, Cohen Milstein filed Mohawk Gaming Enterprises LLC v.
-Scientific Games, et al., Case No. 01-20-0015-6196, a novel class arbitration lawsuit, before the American Arbitration Association.
+Scientific Games, et al., Case No. 01-20-0015-6196, a novel class arbitration lawsuit, before the American Arbitration Association (AAA).
 Mohawk seeks treble damages and injunctive relief to redress injuries to competition caused by Scientific Games Corporation, Bally Technologies, Inc., and Bally Gaming, Inc. (collectively, “Scientific Games”) in the U.S. market for automatic card shufflers designed for casino use.
 Mohawk allege that Scientific Games controls virtually 100% of the relevant card shuffler market and maintains monopoly power through deceptive tactics such as fraudulently procuring patents then asserting those patents in sham lawsuits against competitors, thereby suppressing competition and deterring entry of new competitors.

 In 2015, Mohawk entered into an agreement with Scientific Games to license and lease automatic card shufflers.
 Automatic card shufflers play an important role in casinos because they produce reliably random shuffles without human assistance or interference, thereby ensuring fairness, increased game speed, profitability, and security for virtually every card game played on the casino floor.